 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, fibromyalgia affects an estimated 5 million people in the U.S. alone.
-While most fibromyalgia sufferers are are adult females, many men and children have also been diagnosed.
+While most fibromyalgia sufferers are adult females, many men and children have also been diagnosed.

 There is no known cause of fibromyalgia, though extreme stress and repetitive injuries can be contributing factors, as can certain illnesses or diseases.
 Genetics may also come into play, and the disorder may appear spontaneously as well.